ruairimoran/spock.cu/CONTRIBUTING.md

 - After you create a branch, create a PR for your code to be reviewed
 - When you create a new PR, make sure that the base branch is `dev` (not `main`), unless you want to create a new release (see below)
 - Pull requests must have an adequately detailed description
-- Avoid lengthy PRs with lots of changes (each PR should focus on one issue)
+- Avoid lengthy PRs with lots of changes (each PR should focus on one issue, and we should either close it or merge it in a matter of a few days)
 - No PR will be merged to `dev` unless it has been tested (evidence should be provided)
 - The branch `dev` will be merged into `main` before making a new release (`CHANGELOG.md` must be updated when doing so)
 - All PRs must be reviewed before they can be merged